PaoloConte/notion-code-docs/README.md

 WARNING: this project has mostly been written by AI 😄

 # What is this?
-This python application scans block comments in code, containing a special tag, and transforms them into Notion pages.
+This python application scans block comments in code containing a special tag and transforms them into Notion pages.

-As example:
+As an example:
 ```kotlin
 /* NOTION.Application
  This application says hello